Dmumladz3/Epam-course-module1/modules/Template module/Content.md

-Module description:
+Module description:  [Required]
 =======================
 <!--- Short module overview. -->

-Module agenda:
+Module agenda:  [Required]
 =======================
 <!--- What main topics will be covered/learned in module -->

-Courses:
+Courses:  [Either Courses or Videos is Required]
 =======================

-Videos:
+Videos: [Either Courses or Videos is Required]
 =======================